Bernheim Arboretum and Research Forest: Arboretum

 The arboretum's holly collection is among the best in North America.
-It is officially named the Buddy Hubbuch Holly Collection, after Clarence E. "Buddy" Hubbuch, Jr. (deceased as of 2000), Bernheim's first horticulture director who oversaw the planting of the collection over his 33-year tenure (1962 to 1995).
+It is officially named the Buddy Hubbuch Holly Collection, after Clarence E. "Buddy" Hubbuch Jr. (deceased as of 2000), Bernheim's first horticulture director who oversaw the planting of the collection over his 33-year tenure (1962 to 1995).
 It contains more than 700 specimens representing more than 350 individual species and cultivars from all across the northern hemisphere.
-These include 176 American Holly (Ilex opaca) cultivars, 44 selections of Japanese Holly (I. crenata), more than 50 cultivars of deciduous hollies (I. decidua, I. verticillata, I. serrata, and hybrids), and 19 cultivars of Inkberry (I. glabra) along with many unique hybrids.
+These include 176 American Holly (Ilex opaca) cultivars, 44 selections of Japanese Holly (Ilex crenata), more than 50 cultivars of deciduous hollies (Ilex decidua, Ilex verticillata, Ilex serrata, and hybrids), and 19 cultivars of Inkberry (I. glabra) along with many unique hybrids.

 Landscape, architecture and outdoor sculpture at Bernheim

 The design of the landscape and buildings at Bernheim, as well as the sculpture and art found throughout the arboretum, enhance our relationship with the natural environment and inspires the exploration of our deep connection with nature.